 - Underwhelming cameras

-realme Pad X specs:- 10.95-inch WUXGA+ (1200 x 2000) IPS display, 213ppi
+realme Pad X specs:- 10.95-inch WUXGA+ (1200 x 2000) IPS display, marketed as "2K," 213ppi

 - Qualcomm Snapdragon 695 5G SoC